dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 ### Backup and Restoration

+Halimede provides simple methods to backup and restore the Certificate Authority to/from ZIP files.

+To backup the Certificate Authority, perform:

+1. Right-click on the Certificate Authority, and select "Backup Certificate Authority".
+2. Select the file to backup to, and click on "Save".

+A progress dialog will be displayed during the operation.

+#### Alternative method

 All data files for each Certificate Authority are contained with the single nominated folder which hosts the Certificate Authority.

+Therefore backup can be performed by simply archiving/copying the folder.

 Note: Recovery of passwords for any keying material for a Certificate Authority is currently not possible.
 (Unless you know of a method of